World In Paris

 Click here to book your hotel with Booking.com

->> For a top Paris experience, stay in a hotel with views of the Eiffel Tower or, even better, in one of the fabulous Palace Hotels of Paris.
+>> For a top Paris experience, stay in a hotel with views of the Eiffel Tower or, even better, in one of the fabulous historic hotels of Paris.
 All these hotels are gorgeous and the beginning of a five-star Parisian experience!

->> Truth to be told, these historic hotels are not for all the pockets.
-But many unique themed hotels in Paris certainly know how to give their guests a memorable and colorful stay for less money.
+>> Truth be told, these historic hotels are not for all the pockets.
+But there are many unique themed hotels in Paris that certainly know how to give their guests a memorable and colorful stay for less money.
+If you plan a trip to Paris in the summer, consider one of the Paris hotels with a pool for the warmest days.

 >> For those people traveling on a budget, we hand-picked the best hostels in Paris (with dorms but also private rooms).
 You will be surprised at how cute our proposals are, but in a city like Paris, it could not be otherwise!